DerrickLJH/EmotionBasedMusicRecommender/README.md

    ![exe-screenshot1]

 5. Uncomment lines 244-245 and run the backend.py file.
+(Remember to comment it back after executing backend.py)

    ![exe-screenshot2]